 BSc., BA(Hons), MA (Melb), BD(Hons), AKC, PhD (Lond)

-I specialise in Early Christian Studies, and the philosophy and culture of the Late-Antique Mediterranean world.
-After studying Mathematical Physics, Classics, Late-Antique Studies and Theology in Melbourne and London, I taught Classics and Medieval Studies at the University of Western Australia (2009-2015).
+After studying Mathematical Physics, Classics, Late-Antique Studies and Theology in Melbourne and London, I taught Classics and Medieval Studies at the University of Western Australia (2009–2015).
 I joined ACU’s Institute for Religion and Critical Inquiry in 2015.
 In 2016 I was an Associate Investigator in the ARC Centre of Excellence for the History of Emotions and I now lead ACU’s Node of that Research Centre.

-My research investigates interactions between ancient philosophy and early Christian thought, late-antique education and monasticism, ancient ethics, the history of violence, and the history of emotions.
+My research investigates interactions between ancient philosophy and early Christian thought, late-antique education and monasticism, ancient ethics, the history of violence, the history of emotions, and classical reception studies.
 I welcome graduate students in each of these areas.

 Explaining the Cosmos: Creation and Cultural Interaction in Late-Antique Gaza.
 New York and Oxford: Oxford University Press, 2014.

-Lara O’Sullivan, eds.
+and O’Sullivan, Lara eds.
 Cultural Perceptions of Violence in the Hellenistic World.
 London and New York: Routledge, 2017.

 ‘From Affectus to Affect Theory and Back Again’.
-In Before Emotion: The Language of Feeling 400–1800, edited by J Feros Ruys, Kirk Essary, and Michael Champion, 240–256.
+In Before Emotion: The Language of Feeling 400–1800, edited by Juanita Feros Ruys, Michael Champion, and Kirk Essary, 240–256.
 London and New York: Routledge, 2019.

 ‘Reframing Neoplatonism in Zacharias Scholasticus’ Ammonius’.
 In L’École de Gaza: Espace littéraire et identité culturelle dans l’Antiquité tardive, edited by Eugenio Amato, Aldo Corcella, and Delphine Lauritzen, 99–116.
 Orientalia Lovaniensia Analecta 249 / Bibliothèque de Byzantion 13.
 Leuven, Paris, and Bristol, CT: Peeters, 2017.